 Tom and I headed from Moron, where we had taken some days off to rest, to Hatgal which is a town on the Southern tip of lake Hovsgol.
 We had grown sick of pedalling across the steppe and were in search of a change of scenary.
 We met two Finnish and an Australian cyclist and we joined them in the evening for a meal of fresh Yak over the stove in the ger.

-Earlier in the day, on approach to the lake, we had seen that the river was covered in ice which was strange because the last few weeks I was used to being blasted with hot sun.
-Snow was still visible in places and the lake was frozen and would remain so well into July.
+Earlier in the day, on approach to the lake, we had seen that the river was covered in ice.
+It was strange because the last few weeks I was used to being blasted with hot sun.
+Snow was still visible in places.
+The lake was frozen and would remain so well into July.

 The following day we left Hatgal to follow the west side of the lake along a singletrack route with many hills.
 Our cycling friends had been along there the previous day and reported: ‘great singletrack with a number of unrideable sections which involved pushing the bikes up impossibly steep climbs’ (and this was without luggage).
 Tom and I immediately knew we had to take that route.

 The attraction of plunging ourselves into the frozen lake was irresistible.
 We found an amazing campsite, built a huge fire on the beach and took turns to wade in, swim around frantically, and tear back out, stumbling over the slimey rocks.

 I had never experienced such cold water before.
 It felt like my feet were turning to ice immediately as they came into contact with the water.
 I threw myself beside the fire.
 The steam rose as my skin turned red subjected to the extreme differences in temperature.